Reviewable evidence. Human accountability_

 via the Codility Desktop App

 A lightweight desktop app candidates install before the assessment.
-It is designed to surface apps that request exclusion from screen capture, the technique tools like InterviewCoder and Cluely use to stay invisible to standard proctoring, and hand that evidence to a human reviewer.
-Detected apps and detection times appear in the candidate report.
+It is designed to surface apps that request exclusion from screen capture, the technique tools like InterviewCoder and similar overlay tools use to stay invisible to standard proctoring, and hand that evidence to a human reviewer.
+Codility does not auto-fail a candidate on a detection.
+It works alongside browser and video proctoring, and results appear in the report integrity widget with live notifications for interviewers.

 Layered signals.
 One reviewable risk level.

-Integrity Risk aggregates behavioural, identity, network, and similarity signals into a single risk level: None, Low, Moderate, or High.
+Integrity Risk aggregates behavioural, identity, network, and similarity signals into a single qualitative risk level: None, Low, Moderate, or High.
+Scoring is deterministic, not generative or machine-learning based.
 It appears on every candidate report and in the Test Mission Control view.

 Configure once.
 Evidence collects automatically.